tenzir/tenzir/rfc/001-composable-pipelines/README.md

 As there is no clear underlying use case outside of testing and debugging, we are not going to discuss this idea in more depth.

-## Alternatives

-We already agreed that we want to broaden VASTQL to include a pipeline syntax.
-The alternative would be doing just that: do not change the CLI UX.